-- (i) Each Participant that is a national securities exchange shall report Participant Data for each NMS Security registered or listed for trading on such exchange or admitted to unlisted trading privileges on such exchange. - (ii) Each Participant that is a national securities association shall report Participant Data for each Eligible Security for which transaction reports are required to be submitted to such association. - (d) Participant Data.
-Subject to Section 6.3(c), and Appendix D, Reporting and Linkage Requirements, and in accordance with the Technical Specifications, each Participant shall record and electronically report to the Central Repository the following details for each order and each Reportable Event, as applicable ("Participant Data"): - (i) for original receipt or origination of an order: - (A) Firm Designated ID(s) for each Customer; - (B) CAT-Order-ID; - (C) SRO-Assigned Market Participant Identifier of the Industry Member receiving or originating the order; - (D) date of order receipt or origination; - (E) time of order receipt or origination (using timestamps pursuant to Section 6.8); and - (F) Material Terms of the Order; - (ii) for the routing of an order: - (A) CAT-Order-ID; - (B) date on which the order is routed; - (C) time at which the order is routed (using timestamps pursuant to Section 6.8); - (D) SRO-Assigned Market Participant Identifier of the Industry Member or Participant routing the order; - (E) SRO-Assigned Market Participant Identifier of the Industry Member or Participant to which the order is being routed;
+- Each Participant that is a national securities exchange shall report Participant Data for each NMS Security registered or listed for trading on such exchange or admitted to unlisted trading privileges on such exchange. - Each Participant that is a national securities association shall report (ii) Participant Data for each Eligible Security for which transaction reports are required to be submitted to such association. - Participant Data.
+Subject to Section 6.3(c), and Appendix D, Reporting and (d) Linkage Requirements, each Participant shall record and electronically report to the Central Repository the following details for each order and each Reportable Event, as applicable ("Participant Data"): - for original receipt or origination of an order: (i) - Firm Designated ID(s)2 for each Customer; (A) - (B) CAT-Order-ID; - SRO-Assigned Market Participant Identifier3 of the Industry (C) Member receiving or originating the order; - date of order receipt or origination; (D) - time of order receipt or origination (using timestamps pursuant to Section 6.8); - (F) Material Terms of the Order; and - other information as may be determined by the Operating (G) Committee: